DataDog/hiring-engineers/answers.md

 To begin this exercise, I assesed the options for a development environment to effectively model Datadog’s functionality that's also feasible within the confines of my Chromebook running Chrome OS.
 I opted to dual-boot my machine to run [GalliumOS](https://galliumos.org/), a lightweight Linux distribution based on Xubuntu, partitioned alongside the Chrome OS.
 From my new VM, I was easily able to sign up for Datadog and begin running the agent.

 # Collecting Metrics
-Next, I added the below tags into the `tags` block of my agent configuration file to add some more details on my machine.
+Next, I added the below tags into the `tags` block of my agent configuration file to add some more details about my machine.

 ```
 ## @param tags  - list of key:value elements - optional